Frequently Asked Questions

 - What are the Hospital hours?

-Our hospital is open Monday from 8 am until 8 pm, Tuesday and Thursday 8 am until 6 pm, Wednesday from 1 pm to 8 pm, and Friday 8 am until 4 pm.
+Our hospital is open Monday through Thursday 8 am until 6 pm, and Friday 8 am until 4 pm.
 The clinic is closed on Saturday and Sunday.

 - Do I need to have an appointment?